m3fawner/ssr-study/markdown/hsa.md

 &nbsp;

 One key difference that catches people is that employer matches count towards your contribution limit.
-In 2022, the family maximum contribution is $7,300 and Zillow contributes $1,500.
+In 2022, the family maximum contribution is $7,300 and my employer contributes $1,500.
 That makes $5,800 the contribution & tax deductible space available to me, as an employee.
 If over age 55, there is a $1,000 catch up contribution limit increase (regardless of plan).

 &nbsp;